TobiasCarl/Surgical_synthetic_data_/README.md

-# Surgical_synthetic_data_
-# Project Title
+# Surgical_synthetic_data

 Simple overview of use

-## Description
+## Description 2D synthetic data

-An in-depth paragraph about your project and overview of use.
+Extracting interesting objects from image, replacing background with transparent background and cropping area around the object.
+The extracted objects are then placed randomly in the background.

 ## Getting Started